brianc/hyperterm-focus-reporting/README.md

 # hyperterm-focus-reporting

-This tiny hyperterm plugin to add focus-gained and focus-lost reporting to hyperterm to enable focus reporting to vim for autosave on blur.
+This tiny hyperterm plugin to add focus-gained and focus-lost reporting to hyperterm.
+This enables focus gained and focus lost in vim for autosave on blur.

 ## why?

 This is mostly to support my own workflow which is terminal -> tmux -> vim.
-I use [vitality](https://github.com/sjl/vitality.vim) with vim to handle most of this work and work "out of the box" with iterm2.
+I use [vitality](https://github.com/sjl/vitality.vim) with vim to handle most of this work.
+Vitality works "out of the box" with iterm2.
 I want the same functionality with hyperterm because iterm2 doesn't work on linux and hyperterm is nifty!

 ## install